|

 28. Pear and Prosciutto Bites

 Wrap sweet pear slices in salty prosciutto and drizzle with balsamic glaze for a simple yet elegant appetizer.
-They’re fast to assemble and can chill in the fridge until serving.
-For easy plating, use these decorative appetizer toothpicks.
+They’re fast to assemble and can chill until serving.
+For inspiration, follow this pear prosciutto recipe.

 29. Fall Harvest Flatbread

-Top naan or flatbread with roasted squash, goat cheese, cranberries, and a handful of arugula for a flavor-packed bite.
+Top naan or flatbread with roasted squash, goat cheese, cranberries, and arugula for a flavor-packed bite.
 Slice into portions and serve warm.
-For even slices, use a pizza cutter like this one.
+For a similar idea, try this harvest flatbread recipe.

 These make-ahead fall appetizers are perfect for guests who love that sweet and savory combo — cozy, colorful, and crowd-pleasing.